For engineering hiring teams

 How do you prevent candidates from cheating?

-There's almost nothing to cheat on — the AI is already built into the session.
+There's almost nothing to cheat on.
+The AI is already built into the session.
 We watch how candidates use it, not whether.
-Outside-tool usage is detectable via clipboard and focus events, but the real defense is the transcript itself: candidates who outsource thinking leave a trail of vague prompts, unverified pastes, and code they can't justify.
+We log when the candidate's tab loses focus, but the real defense is the transcript itself: candidates who outsource thinking leave a trail of vague prompts, unverified pastes, and code they can't justify.

 How accurate is the AI's scoring?

-Every score is backed by a transcript citation — you can audit the exact moment that produced the rating.
+Every score is backed by a transcript citation, so you can audit the exact moment that produced the rating.
 We don't claim to replace your senior engineers' judgment.
-We claim to surface the right ten minutes for them to review, rather than asking them to sit through the whole thing.
+We just surface the right ten minutes for them to review, rather than asking them to sit through the whole thing.

 Will engineers on my team trust the recommendation?